What Does Life Look Like in an At-Home Drug Rehab Program?

 Melinda missed her first day on set, and when she didn’t pick up her agent’s calls, he showed up at her apartment.
 When she didn’t answer the door, he called the police to perform a welfare check since he hadn’t heard from her in more than a week.
 She’d told him she was going to get clean before shooting started, and he’d trusted her, but when they opened the door, Melinda had overdosed on the couch and was barely breathing.

 Melinda knew she needed help, but she didn’t want it to tarnish all the work she’d put in until now.
 At the same time, her agent and director wanted to ensure rumors or gossip didn’t hurt Melinda’s recovery or the success of her upcoming project.
 They knew conventional addiction recovery wasn’t an option.
 Melinda’s situation was unique, and she needed a more personalized, private approach.
-That’s when her agent began researching alternatives to rehab, and that’s when he discovered the at-home addiction treatment model.
+That’s when her agent began asking around about alternatives to rehab, and someone recommended at-home addiction treatment for people like Melinda.

 In her first week of treatment, Melinda relied on her Certified Recovery Agent (CRA) to help her navigate detox, cope with withdrawals, and even begin preparing for her role.
 Together, they stayed on top of her initial psychiatry appointments, and Melinda gained insight into why she’d continued to seek out that high after she’d first been introduced to it.
 Every time she saw herself in the media or thought about her upcoming project, she felt fear that she’d lose it all again, and that fear triggered her addiction.
 As she worked with her psychiatrist and CRA, she began to realize that she was allowing that fear to overshadow what she still had to gain with the role of a lifetime.